Semiliguda: The boom of the illegal gemstones business

 One of the events that resulted in a drastic economic and population boom of Semiliguda was the boom of the illegal business of gemstones trading in the mid-1990s.
 The local businessmen collaborated with tribal working in the nearby mines and quarries that yielded catseye.
 Several local businessmen especially those from the Marwari community who had settled in Semiliguda entered this trade and made a fortune.
 This trade resulted in a sudden economic boom of the overall area and soon the lifestyle standards as well as the population of the region spiked up.

 Present day

 Semiliguda has emerged as one of the prominent towns in South Odisha with rapid commercial growth and an increase of migrants from other districts of the state and other neighboring states.
 While the majority of the population are Odias, the demography of the region comprises a number of people from various states and ethnicity.
-A number of colleges including Semiliguda college, Jeevan Jyoti Convent School - an ICSE school and V.S.Vidyalaya - an CBSE SChool along with Samanta Chandrasekhar Institute of Technology and Management - an engineering college have been established to provide higher education to the people.
+A number of colleges including Semiliguda college, Jeevan Jyoti Convent School - an ICSE school and many CBSE schools such as D'Mount Valley School, Netaji English Medium School, and Deomali Public School along with Samanta Chandrasekhar Institute of Technology and Management - an engineering college have been established to provide higher education to the people.

 With several amenities and huge business opportunities, Semiliguda is a potential hub for South Odisha and its tribal population.
 The area has already seen growth of modern amenities like multiplex screens and shopping malls.